Large-scale Modeling of the Observed Power Spectrum Multipoles: Validation with Simulations

 We compare our theoretical modeling of Eqs.~\eqref{eq:PSM-to-dSFB} and \eqref{eq:SFBPS-IC} against the mean of Yamamoto estimator measurements of 1,000 lognormal simulations for each configuration.
 PSM modes on scales comparable to or larger than the survey volume suffer from large cosmic variance and exhibit strong correlations, therefore requiring a large number of simulations to validate the modeling accuracy.
 For simplicity, we adopt uniform weights for all cases.
 To isolate the cosmological signals, we subtract the expected, theoretical shot noise from the Yamamoto measurements of lognormal mocks.
 The theoretical modeling of shot noise, which is impacted by ICs on large scales, is presented and validated separately in \cref{sec:shot}.

 We illustrate results for the first five PS multipoles with the SPHEREx-like window without IC in \cref{fig:pkl_realistic}, which validates our modeling of window functions.
 We then show the effects of radial IC under both full-sky and SPHEREx-like window cases in \cref{fig:pkl_RIC_comparison}.
 In general, our modeling shows good agreement with the mean of simulations, even though we measure scales significantly larger than the fundamental frequency of the survey volume.
 The measured means agree with the theoretical prediction at the percent level within 1$\sigma$ uncertainties.

-Small residuals on the largest scales are expected from cosmic variance and appear as weak oscillatory features induced by correlations among neighboring modes.
+Some residuals at the largest scales are expected from cosmic variance.
+Since our $k$ sampling used in the estimator is finer (larger) than the fundamental scale set by the survey volume, so adjacent PSM measurements can be strongly correlated and should not be interpreted as independent points.
+Therefore, for the weaker \(L=3,4\) multipoles, finite-mock fluctuations can appear as coherent oscillatory residuals around the theory curve even when the overall agreement is good.

 As demonstrated in \cref{fig:pkl_RIC_comparison}, the suppression of monopole and quadrupole power with $P_{L}(k)\to 0$ as $k\to 0$ due to the radial IC effect is accurately reproduced.
 Moreover, radial IC significantly enhances leakage from the monopole into higher multipoles.
 The resulting dipole peak at super-sample scales is clearly observed in the simulations and is well captured by our theoretical predictions.
 Comparing the full-sky case in subplot (a) of \cref{fig:pkl_RIC_comparison} with the SPHEREx-like window case in subplot (b), we find that our theoretical modeling accurately captures the slight yet noticeable distortion of the signals induced by the SPHEREx-like window at each Legendre multipole.